What are the Legal Risks?

 A business faces regular disruptions due to multiple disputes.
 These may be with customers, employees, or other stakeholders.
 It should deal cautiously with such disputes.
 Mishandling can result in the filing of cases and litigations by the aggrieved party.
 This can pose a risk to a business and cause undue loss to it in terms of wastage of time to deal with such litigations.
 Also, the expense the business will incur to fight such cases can be very heavy.

 Responsibilities of the legal department for the mitigation of legal risks

 The legal department in a business organization should ensure strong and ethical corporate governance within the organization.
-It should make sure that the business conducts ethical and legal transactions and practices that reduce the legal risks to the minimum.
+It should ensure that the business conducts ethical and legal transactions and practices that reduce the legal risks to the minimum.

-The management should ensure that there is a proper system in place for day-to-day activities like consumer dealing, grievances handling, taxation, and statutory compliances, efficient and active paperwork handling and documentation, etc.
+The management should ensure a proper system in place for day-to-day activities like consumer dealing, grievances handling, taxation, statutory compliance, efficient and active paperwork handling, documentation, etc.

 A business needs to protect its tangible and intangible assets from any damage, thefts, wastages, and breakdowns.
-It should ensure no harm is caused by its assets to any person, employee, agency or institution both internally and externally.
-This will help to keep any possibility of legal risk by way of claims to damages, penalties, legal suits, etc. to the minimum.
+It should ensure no harm is caused by its assets to any person, employee, agency, or institution, both internally and externally.
+This will help keep any possibility of legal risk by claiming damages, penalties, legal suits, etc., to the minimum.

 Regulations and controls

 Any organization needs to ensure that it complies with all the possible rules and regulations of the government and the statutory bodies that govern it.
 It should adhere to the laws and statutes of the land to minimize any possibility of legal risks.